WajihaKh/reading-notes/301/class-14-notes.md

 - Diverse teams are smarter and more creative because they bring different perspectives to solving problems.
 Research shows that diverse companies also tend to have better financial outcomes.

-**Give an example of how a diverse company can serve a diverse user base or vice versa**
+**Give an example of how a diverse company can serve a diverse user base or vice versa**:

 - A diverse company can serve its users better when its employees reflect the diversity of those users.
 For instance, when YouTube's team was mostly right-handed, they overlooked how left-handed users would interact with their app, leading to technical issues.
 Similarly, if Twitter had more diversity in its teams, they might develop more engaging features for Black/African users.